-Continuous delivery for Agile ecommerce development
+Continuous delivery for ecommerce development

 Modern web development requires modern solutions.
-That includes workflows and methodologies that employ best practices and deliver precise results.
+That includes workflows and approaches that employ best practices and deliver precise results.
 Continuous delivery is the bedrock of Acro Media’s purpose-driven development method and results in development projects being delivered to market fast.
 Read on to find out how it all works.

-Agile ecommerce development requires continuous integration, delivery and deployment.
+Effective ecommerce development requires continuous integration, delivery and deployment.

 How web developers build and release code is constantly changing as the tools we use become more intelligent and efficient.
 It was commonplace to write code not long ago and then manually move the new or modified files up a testing or production server.
-This process worked, but it was slow, and there was a high degree of risk for breaking changes.
+This process worked but was slow, and there was a high degree of risk for breaking changes.

 It should be noted right off the bat that a development cycle will change from one organization to the next, and possibly even project to project, so what I discuss here might not be exactly the same as what you would find with another development firm.

-Before I get to continuous delivery, let’s take a quick look at how a project is structured so that we can see where the continuous delivery methodology fits within the overall project.
+Before I get to continuous delivery, let’s take a quick look at how a project is structured so that we can see where the continuous delivery approach fits within the overall project.
 Acro Media has published our iterative approach to development, our development cycle, if you will.
 We call it the Acro Purpose Driven Development Method as part of our project management services.
 This method outlines, at a high level, the basic idea of how we work towards a successful end goal.
 It breaks down the development cycle into a series of easily digestible phases and explains some of the activities in each step.
 Not every stage is always required, but it provides our clients and us with a path to follow with each project, big or small.

 While it’s easy to write “what we do,” actually doing it efficiently is a whole other story.
 This is where the pieces of continuous deployment come in.

-Mixing in the Agile methodology
+Mixing in Agile principles

-Agile means we work towards our end goal through a series of short sprints.
+Taking a SCRUM-like approach, we work towards our end goal through a series of short sprints.
 A sprint is a grouping of tasks where each task assigns effort points to more easily understand how much work can be completed within a given timeline.
 Sprints get completed in sequence until the end goal is met and the changes are taken live.

-Unlike waterfall projects, where a job is worked on until it’s done, Agile sprints allow smaller segments of the project to be completed iteratively, which gives a better indication of the overall completed status of the project.
-Agile also makes it easier to enable on-the-fly changes in direction or timeline changes should an unforeseen event occur.
+Unlike waterfall projects, where a job is worked on until it’s done, sprints allow smaller segments of the project to be completed iteratively, which gives a better indication of the overall completed status of the project.
+This framework also makes it easier to enable on-the-fly changes in direction or timeline changes should an unforeseen event occur.
 It ensures that progress is always being made continuously in whatever direction is required.

 Mixing in DevOps

 From development through to launch, we take a DevOps approach to automate and monitor the development cycle as much as possible.
-DevOps provides us with many fantastic tools that make our lives easier and ensure a quality result.
+DevOps provides us with many fantastic tools that make our lives easier and ensure a quality results.
 When a developer working on a sprint pushes some code, our DevOps setup puts that code through a series of code quality tests and checks automatically.